WHAT WE DO

 However, people living in poverty are at the highest risk of homelessness because they are already in precarious financial positions and therefore particularly vulnerable to rent increases, unemployment, or unexpected costs and emergencies like the breakdown of a car or a hospitalization.
 The absence of a financial safety net also makes them less likely to recover from the personal challenges that every American family faces – divorce, illness, mental health, alcohol and substance misuse, or loss of a loved one.

-• Charlie Bevier Outreach support to help identify needs and navigate accessing resources, including housing
+• Charlie Bevier Outreach support to help identify needs and navigate accessing resources, including shelter

-• Lifting Up Health & Life Skills programs and access to health and wellness resources
+• Lifting Up Health & Life Skills programs and access to wellness resources

 • Access to the new Job Central employment resources